 The people were not convicted.
 They did not see their sin of idolatry and repent, they said, “WE WILL WAIT AND SEE.”

 There is a scripture that says, “The whole head is sick, from the top of the head to the soles of the feet.”
 This spirit trickles down in families where the father has this spirit, and in religious settings with pastors who have thrown out the Torah and Commandments for an itching ear word of prosperity and ease.
-They have a form of godliness with much of the worldly pleasures included.
+They have a form of godliness.

 If you confront an Ahab spirit, he will more than likely brush off the warnings and say, “That’s not me.”
 Just like Ahab did in the next scenario.

-For 3 years it did not rain because of the people’s idolatry due to wicked headship.
+For three years it did not rain because of the people’s idolatry and due to the wicked headship of Ahab and Jezebel.
 Wives need husbands who know what their role is and ones who are righteous.
 Jezebel watched everything in the land dry up and die and thought it was due to Yahweh’s prophets.
-She didn’t factor in her false prophets and Baal worship bringing a curse on the land.
-She became a fixer just like Sarai, only she was evil.
+She didn’t factor in that this could be due to her false prophets and Baal worship bringing a curse on the land.
+Jezebel became a fixer just like Sarai; only she was evil.
 She thought if she cut off HaShems prophets, it would rain again.
-She thought if she gave her husband the vineyard, he would quit lying in bed pouting and become the man over the kingdom she needed.
-She thought that if she removed those who were going against her plans, all would be well.
+Jezebel thought if she gave her husband the vineyard, he would quit lying in bed pouting and become the man over the kingdom she needed.
+She felt that if she removed those who were going against her plans, all would be well.

 Here’s what this can sound like today among young women and mothers.